To Memorize or to Retrieve: Scaling the Interaction Between Pretraining and Retrieval: Abstract

 \section{Abstract}

 Retrieval-augmented generation (RAG) improves language model (LM) performance by providing relevant context at test time for knowledge-intensive situations.
-However, the relationship between parametric knowledge acquired during pretraining and non-parametric knowledge accessed via retrieval remains poorly understood, especially under fixed data budgets.
-In this work, we systematically study the trade-off between pretraining corpus size and retrieval store size across a wide range of model and data scales.
-We train OLMo-2-based LMs ranging from 30M to 3B parameters on up to 100B tokens of DCLM data, while varying both pretraining data scale (1–150$\times$ the number of parameters) and retrieval store size (1–20$\times$), and evaluate performance across a diverse suite of benchmarks spanning reasoning, scientific QA, and open-domain QA.
-We find that retrieval consistently improves performance over parametric-only baselines across model scales and introduce a three-dimensional scaling framework that models performance as a function of model size, pretraining tokens, and retrieval corpus size.
-This scaling manifold enables us to estimate optimal allocations of a fixed data budget between pretraining and retrieval, revealing that the marginal utility of retrieval depends strongly on model scale, task type, and the degree of pretraining saturation.
-Our results provide a quantitative foundation for understanding when and how retrieval should complement pretraining, offering practical guidance for allocating data resources in the design of scalable language modeling systems.\blfootnote{Code and data: \url{https://github.com/DegenAI-Labs/RAG-scaling-laws}}\blfootnote{Correspondence to karanps@stanford.edu, vgtomahawk@gmail.com, and syfeng@stanford.edu.}
+In this work, we systematically study the trade-off between pretraining and retrieval by training OLMo-2-based LMs ranging from 30M to 3B parameters on up to 100B DCLM tokens, while varying pretraining data scale, retrieval store size, and retrieval store source (pretraining vs. new data) across reasoning, scientific QA, and open-domain QA benchmarks.
+We find that retrieval gains depend on model capacity and pretraining exposure and are strongly front-loaded, with a median 91\% of the largest observed improvement realized by one retrieval token per model parameter.
+However, the interaction is objective-dependent: smaller models gain more in gold-answer perplexity, whereas larger, more-pretrained models gain more in accuracy.
+Retrieval from previously seen data also preserves most of the held-out retrieval gain.
+Retrieval is therefore a task-, regime-, and metric-dependent complement to parametric learning whose value also depends on datastore size and information novelty.
+Overall, this motivates the explicit partitioning of data between internalization and external access for LM design. \blfootnote{Code for our paper is available at \url{https://github.com/DegenAI-Labs/RAG-Scaling-Laws}.
+Correspondence to \href{mailto:karanps@stanford.edu}{karanps@stanford.edu}, \href{mailto:vgtomahawk@gmail.com}{vgtomahawk@gmail.com}, and \href{mailto:syfeng@stanford.edu}{syfeng@stanford.edu}.}